Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima with her husband and young son.

 Talented make-up artists are always needed to bring the concept that the writer or director has in mind to life.
 You do need to have a little medical knowledge if you want to paint wounds, scars, or skin colour or disfiguration.
 You could train to be a make-up artist and use your creative talents to paint the faces of big stars one day!

 4. Video Game Artist

-The video game industry is worth more than the music and the movie industries and with developing technology, only promises to get bigger and more lucrative.
+The video game industry is worth more than the music and the movie industries, and with developing technology, it only promises to get bigger and more lucrative.
 If you love games and are interested in design, a career in game development might be for you.

 There are programmers, producers, and designers in a game team and they need artists to:

 - Draw characters according to the designer's requests

 - Make landscapes and landscape items such as trees, houses, and more